Dima2504/flask-simple-chats/README.md

 # install dependencies
 $ pip install -r requirements.txt
 ```
-Note: make sure, that you are using [Python 3.8.0](https://www.python.org/downloads/release/python-380/) or higher and have installed python3-venv package, if you have Debian/Ubuntu system.
+Note: make sure, that you are using [Python 3.8.0](https://www.python.org/downloads/release/python-380/) or higher and have installed `python3-venv` package, if you have Debian/Ubuntu system.

 #### Create database on your postgres server:
 ```
 postgres=# CREATE DATABASE "flask-simple-chats" ENCODING "UTF8";
 ```
-Note: Application's config expects you to be using database, named 'flask-simple-chats', being a default user 'postgres' with a password equal to 'postgres'.
-If you have another password or work by different user, specify the valid credential in DB_NAME, DB_USERNAME and DB_PASSWORD environment variables.
+Note: Application's config expects you to be using database, named `flask-simple-chats`, being a default user `postgres` with a password equal to `postgres`.
+If you want to name your database differently or have another password or work by a different user, specify the valid credential in `DB_NAME`, `DB_USERNAME` and `DB_PASSWORD` environment variables.

 #### Apply migrations:
 ```bash